-• Improve agility through rapid response and strong operational resilience - Become a resilient and compliant organization that can readily respond to outages, crises and other threats to running the business.
-Strong resilience is inclusive of operational resilience, cyber resilience, technical resilience, business continuity management and managing third-party

-• Capitalize on the emergence of new technology platforms and capabilities - Invest in leveraging new platforms and architectures for building and running business applications to enable better access to data, provide flexibility and faster time to market, and support digital capabilities to deliver differentiated experiences.
-Deploy greater process automation and intelligent technologies such as AI, machine learning and augmented reality/virtual reality to reimagine existing processes and alleviate risks from the inevitable shifts in
+- Improve agility through rapid response and strong operational resilience Become a resilient and compliant organisation that can readily respond to outages, crises and other threats to running the business.
+Strong resilience is inclusive of operational resilience, cyber resilience, technical resilience, business continuity management and managing third-party vendor risk. - Capitalise on the emergence of new technology platforms and capabilities Invest in leveraging new platforms and architectures for building and running business applications to enable better access to data, provide flexibility and faster time to market, and support digital capabilities to deliver differentiated experiences.
+Deploy greater process automation and intelligent technologies such as AI, machine learning and augmented reality/virtual reality to reimagine existing processes and alleviate risks from the inevitable shifts in labour availability and costs. - Leverage insights and analytics from data Employ advanced business analytics and reporting to evolve the organisation, drive strategic decision-making, accelerate the achievement of business goals and be more competitive in the market.

-- Maximize customer engagement Focus on the experiences of users and consumers to drive interaction through a modern, innovative operating model.
+- Maximise customer engagement Focus on the experiences of users and consumers to drive interaction through a modern, innovative operating model.
 Decisions based on insightful customer and user analytics are more likely to achieve business success.
-Invest in an eventstreaming platform that facilitates smart apps that can react to events as they happen by developing tailored and immediate experiences customers are expecting. - Prioritize cybersecurity and data privacy Harness the power of effective cybersecurity frameworks to combat a constantly changing threat environment.
+Invest in an event-streaming platform that facilitates smart apps that can react to events as they happen by developing tailored and immediate experiences customers are expecting. - Prioritise cybersecurity and data privacy Harness the power of effective cybersecurity frameworks to combat a constantly changing threat environment.
 Balance identity and access management to ensure maximum speed of user access while managing risk.
-Ensure proper management of sensitive customer data while complying with applicable legal and regulatory requirements for collecting, storing, securing, processing and using sensitive data. - Determine the capabilities needed to manage, secure and govern APIs - The growing use of application programming interfaces (APIs) in today's digital economy ("the API economy") has brought about new business models, risks and opportunities.
-As the organization adopts architecture for providing standards enabling computer systems to communicate with each other, leaders must manage the exposure of the organization's digital services and assets through APIs.
+Ensure proper management of sensitive customer data while complying with applicable legal and regulatory requirements for collecting, storing, securing, processing and using sensitive data. - Determine the capabilities needed to manage, secure and govern APIs The growing use of application programming interfaces (APIs) in today's digital economy ("the API economy") has brought about new business models, risks and opportunities.
+As the organisation adopts architecture for providing standards enabling computer systems to communicate with each other, leaders must manage the exposure of the organisation's digital services and assets through APIs.